subtopic 2.3: Biogeochemical cycles

 - Defecation:

-- Not all consumed carbon is assimilated; some is excreted as waste.
-This process returns carbon to the soil, where it can be used by decomposers or contribute to soil organic matter.
+- Not all carbon is assimilated; some is excreted, returning carbon to the soil and supporting decomposers or becoming part of soil organic matter.

 - Cellular Respiration: